zaidfayaz/React/react_practice/1-Introduction.md

     we will study this with respect to the
-1) Primitive Types : a (sc) b returns true if a and b have the same value and are of the same type Ex. string 'zaid' (SC) string 'zaid' returns true
+1) Primitive Types : a (sc) b returns true if a and b have the same value and are of the same type Ex. string 'zaid' (SC) string 'zaid' returns true.

 2) Complex Types : a (SC) returns if a and b reference the exact same object........
 Ex. :-